vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 Vipps eCom payments using app-switch are now done in the same biometric operation.
 There is no longer a need to first log in and then confirm the payment.

-This dramatically reduces the time it takes to pay with Vipps.
+This reduces the time it takes to pay with Vipps.

 And: Since the "login" is connected to the payment, we have better logging and more data, so _if_ something goes wrong, we can fix it faster.